 …by Jonas E. Alexis and Eric Walberg

 Canadian Eric Walberg is known worldwide as a journalist specializing in the Middle East, Central Asia and Russia.
-A graduate of University of Toronto and Cambridge in economics, he is author of 3 books.
+A graduate of the University of Toronto and Cambridge in economics, he is the author of 3 books.
 Presently a writer for the foremost Cairo newspaper, Al Ahram, he is also a regular contributor to Counterpunch, Dissident Voice, Global Research, Al-Jazeerah and Turkish Weekly, and is a commentator on Voice of the Cape radio.

 Walberg’s articles appear in Russian, German, Spanish and Arabic.
 Foreign rights to his book Postmodern Imperialism were acquired for Chinese, Turkish and Russian editions.
 He is the author of the new book, The Canada-Israel Nexus.
 He has lived in both the Soviet Union and Russia, and then Uzbekistan, as a UN adviser, writer, translator and lecturer.